Codey-LAB/WP-AI-HUB/README.md

 Almost everyone has a WordPress site — so why not use it properly?
 Instead of installing dozens of limited AI plugins, just build your own wrapper or use mine, and connect free AI models to work with WordPress and your community.

-Yes, "MCP server" makes my hair stand on end too — but what this plugin was actually built for is a private [Multi-LLM API Gateway](https://github.com/VolkanSah/Multi-LLM-API-Gateway): a universal AI wrapper over SSE + Quart with sandboxed tool support and a solid foundation.
-Call it what you want — MCP hub, SSE hub, universal AI wrapper — it doesn't matter.
+Yes, "MCP server" makes my hair stand on end too — but what this plugin was actually built for is a private [Multi-LLM API Gateway](https://github.com/VolkanSah/Multi-LLM-API-Gateway): a production-grade universal AI wrapper over SSE + Quart with sandboxed tool support, Guardian pattern, and a solid PyFundaments foundation.
+Pick the description that fits your use case:

+- Multi-LLM API Gateway with MCP interface
+- Universal MCP Hub (Sandboxed)
+- Universal AI Wrapper over SSE + Quart

+They're all correct.
+What matters: one hub, all your models, LLM fallback chain built-in — WordPress just talks to it via this thin client.
+Claude down?
+Gemini answers.
+Zero code changes.
+Zero Docker chaos.

-Perfect for working locally on WordPress, TYPO3, or your own code — without running dozens of Docker containers.
+Perfect for working locally or public on WordPress, TYPO3, or your own code — without running dozens of containers.
 Access it via shell/CLI or any SSE client like this plugin.
-One hub, all your models, zero bloat.

 ---